Over 9 million adults in the UK are either always or often lonely, according to a study by The Co-Op and British Red Cross.

 Keep chats as positive as possible, think of some non-work topics to talk about and try to find out what you have in common.

-We have lots of tips and advice on improving and maintaining social health on our support pages.
+We have lots of tips and advice on improving and maintaining social wellbeing on our support pages.

 If you’re feeling lonely, then we’re here to help.
 We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free and confidential helpline on 08081 311 333 or use our online chat.